Skip to the content

 Again through integration with Microsoft's technologies, you can tie Power Automate workflows to SharePoint collections.
 For example, you could automate repetitive tasks such as archiving attachments to your e-mails or requesting approval for new files placed in a shared library.

-the most widely used workflows for SharePoint Online.
+the most useful Power Automate flows for SharePoint Online.

 One last interesting feature worth mentioning is that related to "versioning" and change history.